analogdevicesinc/doctools/docs/ci.rst

    $python -m http.server -d /path/to/docs/_build/html

-Or with hot reload using :ref:`author-mode`:
+Or with hot reload using :ref:`serve`:

 .. shell::

-   $adoc author-mode -d /path/to/docs
+   $adoc serve -d /path/to/docs

 .. _ci-rolling-release: